National College of Ireland: History

 In 1951, the National College of Ireland started out as the Catholic Workers College, Dublin in Sandford Lodge, Ranelagh.
 Founded by Fr.
 Edward Coyne S.J., in association with Trade Unionists such as Walter Beirne others involved in the college in its initial years included Professor Thomas A. Finlay S.J., and Rev. Edmund Kent S.J. among others.

 Lectures were led by a handful of dedicated Jesuits two nights a week, with 103 registered students in the first year.
 Within 10 years, student numbers had dramatically increased.
 Links with trade unions deepened, as did formal collaborations with employer and management groups.

 By 1966, nearly 1,300 students from trade union and business management backgrounds were learning together at the re-branded National College of Industrial Relations (NCIR).

+In 1974-75, the College of Industrial Relations ran day-time short courses for the Unemployed.

-In 1976 the college achieved recognition by the states National Council for Educational Awards (NCEA), the forerunner of HETAC, for a number of its programmes.
+In 1976, the college achieved recognition by the states National Council for Educational Awards (NCEA), the forerunner of HETAC, for a number of its programmes.

 The institution again re-branded as the National College of Ireland (NCI) in 1998, with an expanded National Campus Network, and an array of outreach programmes across the country.
 As the NCI continued to grow, the land and buildings at Sandford Road were transferred by the Jesuits to the NCI Board of Management.
 The college’s Higher Certificate, Bachelor, Higher Diploma, and Master courses are accredited by the Irish government's Quality and Qualifications Ireland (QQI); a number of other short term courses are unaccredited.

 At the turn of the century, NCI relocated to a 0.8 hectare site on Mayor Street in the Dublin Docklands.
 A€25,000,000 fundraising campaign resulted in the development of a modern campus including 53 residential apartments accommodating 286 students and a new Business and Research Building.

 In 2009 and 2010 the college ran a series of free debates called the Insight Debate Series, organised in partnership with The Irish Times and the radio station Newstalk 106-108 FM.
 The college's Legends in your Lunchtime series saw public figures such as Ben Dunne, Willie Walsh and Giovanni Trapattoni interviewed live by a Newstalk presenter.
 In 2012 the College's chairman Denis O'Brien and Jeffrey Ullman, emeritus Stanford professor and 2020 ACM A.M.
 Turing Award winner, opened the NCI's Cloud Competency Centre.
 NCI was successful in 2021 in joining the European, Erasmus Charter in Higher Education (ECHE).

+In 2023, NCI appointed Brendan McGinty as chairperson of the college's Governing Body.

+In late 2022, it was announced that the college had purchased a new building nearby at Spencer Dock to extend the existing campus.
+Building work was done to transform the building into an educational space with a number of classrooms added as well as an extended library across two floors, numerous group and individual study spaces, a restaurant and offices for the Early Learning Initiative.
+The building opened to students and staff in October 2023.